-What a conference!
+What a Conference!
 UK National Contact Centre Conference 2023 - CCMA

 The UK National Contact Centre Conference was a huge success with over 400 attendees.
 In its 11th Year, this year’s theme was Horizons: Talent and Technology.
-The conference covered a wide range of topics from maintaining the wellbeing of frontline colleagues to building resilience, and from hybrid working to how AI is changing contact centre landscape.
+The conference covered a wide range of topics from maintaining the wellbeing of frontline colleagues to building resilience, and from hybrid working to how AI is changing the contact centre landscape.

 Protecting and Enabling the Frontline

 One of the most discussed sessions of the day was from our very own Research Director, Stephen Yap.
-He talked us through the ‘Contact Centre Colleague Wellbeing Study’ which looked at the importance of maintaining the wellbeing of frontline colleagues in the current challenging business and social environment.
+He talked us through the ‘Contact Centre Colleague Wellbeing Study’, which looked at the importance of maintaining the wellbeing of frontline colleagues in the current challenging business and social environment.
 It was alarming to learn that employee burnout contributed to a global cost of over £256 billion in lost turnover and productivity.
 When looking at the research carried out, it was no surprise that 23% of frontline colleagues have difficulty sleeping due to work-related stress.
 There were many contact centre leaders who took away the value and importance of ensuring their frontline colleagues are as effective as possible, thereby increasing resilience and reducing the impact of stress and other issues affecting frontline colleagues.

 Generative AI